tchayen/red-otter/README.md

 Control how text is rendered.
 Note that due to a custom text renderer, there might be some differences in how text is rendered compared to a browser.

 > [!NOTE]
-> Property `lineHeight` is not well supported yet.
+> Property `lineHeight` is not fully supported yet.

 > [!IMPORTANT]
 > The library uses cap size as opposed to line height for calculating bounding box of text elements (see [CapSize](https://seek-oss.github.io/capsize/) for more explanation).
 This results in most noticeable differences in buttons which require more vertical space than in browsers.